georiot/client-apps/ServiceStackClientExample/README.md

-# Service Stack Client Example
+## Service Stack Client Example
-This is a example how to use servicestack client with the Geniuslink API.
+This is an example how to use servicestack client with the Geniuslink API.

-#How to
+##How to

-Just go to 'js/jsvCall.js' and paste the apiKey and apiSecret that you have here https://my.geni.us/tools#api-section
+Just go to 'js/jsvCall.js' and paste the apiKey and apiSecret that you get here https://my.geni.us/tools#api-section

 The 'fetchUrl' variable means the url of the endpoint we are going to use.
 You can find more endpoints here www.api.geni.us